1

 • American Indian and Alaska Native children

-If your child does not have health insurance, they may be eligible for an RSV immunization at low or no cost from a Vaccines for Children provider.
-The Vaccines for Children program provides immunizations at low or no cost for children who are uninsured, underinsured, on Medicaid or Medicaid-eligible, and/or Alaskan Native/American Indian.
+If your child does not have health insurance, they are eligible for an RSV immunization at low or no cost from a Vaccines for Children provider.
+The Vaccines for Children program provides immunizations at low or no cost for children who are uninsured, underinsured, on Medicaid or Medicaid-eligible, and/or Alaska Native/American Indian.
+Call ahead to confirm whether the provider has nirsevimab.

 RSV vaccine for older adults